 \subsection{Balancing Circuit and Random Matching Model}

 In the {\em balancing circuit model}, a certain sequence of matchings is applied periodically.
-More precisely, let $\mathbf{M}^{(1)},\dots,\mathbf{M}^{(d)}$ be a sequence of $d$ matching matrices\footnote{Traditionally, the variable $d$ has been used for the number of matchings \cite{RSW98,FS09}.
+More precisely, let $\mathbf{M}^{(1)},\dots,\mathbf{M}^{(d)}$ be a sequence of $d$ matching matrices\footnote{Traditionally, the variable $d$ is used for the number of matchings \cite{RSW98,FS09}.
 There may not exist a direct relation between $d$ and the (maximum) degree of the underlying graph $G$.
 However, the graph {\em induced} by the union of the $d$ matchings has maximum degree at most $d$.}.
-Then in round $t \geq 1$, we apply the matching matrix $\mathbf{M}^{(t)} := \mathbf{M}^{(((t-1) \mod d)+1)}$.
-Following \cite{RSW98}, we define the {\em round matrix} $\M:= \prod_{s=1}^{d} \M^{(s)}$.
-Further, let $\lambda(\M):=\max\left\{|\lambda_2(\M)|,|\lambda_n(\M)|\right\}$.
-We always assume that $\lambda(\M) < 1$ which is equivalent to the matrix $\M$ being ergodic.
+Then in round $t \geq 1$, we apply the matching matrix Following \cite{RSW98}, we define the {\em round matrix} $\M:= \prod_{s=1}^{d} \M^{(s)}$.
 A natural choice for the $d$ matching matrices is given by an edge coloring of graph $G$.
-There are various efficient distributed edge coloring algorithms (see for example, \citet{PS92,PS97}).
+There are various efficient distributed edge coloring algorithms (see, for example, \cite{PS92,PS97}).

+We notice that the round matrix $\M$ is the product of doubly stochastic matrices and, therefore, also doubly stochastic.
+Since we further assume that $\M$ is ergodic, the uniform distribution is the (unique) stationary distribution of the associated Markov chain.
+However, the matrix $\M$ may not be symmetric.
+As discussed in \cite{RSW98}, we can relate the convergence of $\M$ in this case to that of an associated symmetric matrix $\widetilde{\M}:=\M \cdot \M^{\mathrm{T}}$, the so-called multiplicative reversibilization \cite{F91}.
+Since $\M$ is ergodic, we have $\lambda(\M) < 1$ in either case.

 The alternative to the balancing circuit model is the \emph{random matching model}, where one generates a random matching in each round.
 There are several simple and distributed randomized protocols to generate such matchings.
-For instance, \cite{MG96} analyzed a two-stage protocol for $d$-regular graphs where in the first stage every edge is picked independently with probability $\Theta(1/d)$.
+For instance, \citet{MG96} analyzed a two-stage protocol for $d$-regular graphs where in the first stage every node picks an incident edge independently with probability $\Theta(1/d)$.
 In the second stage, we consider the matching formed by all edges that are not incident to any other edge chosen in the first stage.
-A similar protocol was studied in \cite{BGPS06} which also works for non-regular graphs.
-These protocols have two natural properties which are sufficient for our analysis.
-First, we have $p_{\min} = \Omega( 1/ \Delta)$, where $p_{\min} := \min_{t \in \mathbb{N}} \min_{\{u,v\} \in E} \Pro{ \{u,v\} \in \M^{(t)} }$.
-Secondly, random matchings generated in different rounds are mutually independent.
+A similar protocol studied in \cite{BGPS06} also works for non-regular graphs.
+These protocols have two natural properties sufficient for our analysis.
+First, for we have $p_{\min} \geq c_{\min} \cdot \frac{1}{\Delta}$ for some constant $c_{\min} > 0$.
+Second, random matchings generated in different rounds are mutually independent.